psychemedia/sin-eater-resources/src/wip/_misc.md

 https://archive.org/details/northernmytholog03thor
-Northern mythology : comprising the principal popular traditions and superstitions of Scandinavia, North Germany, and the Netherlands by Thorpe, Benjamin, 1782-1870
+Northern mythology: comprising the principal popular traditions and superstitions of Scandinavia, North Germany, and the Netherlands by Thorpe, Benjamin, 1782-1870
 Publication date 1851-1852 - three volumes